WeblateOrg/weblate/docs/formats.rst

 .. versionadded:: 3.10

-Weblate will also include read only strings from the translation files, but will not allow editing them.
-This feature is natively supported by few formats (:ref:`xliff` and :ref:`aresource`), but can be emulated in others by adding ``read-only`` flag, see :ref:`custom-checks`.
+Read-only strings from translation files will be included, but can not be edited in Weblate.
+This feature is natively supported by few formats (:ref:`xliff` and :ref:`aresource`), but can be emulated in others by adding a ``read-only`` flag, see :ref:`custom-checks`.